 Bulgaria has been known for its attractive fiscal environment for a long time.
 The country levies the lowest flat corporate tax rate (10%) in the EU.
-The rate of the personal income tax is also 10%.
-Moreover, Bulgaria is an attractive destination for businesses due to its strategic geographic location, low labor costs, and good business infrastructure.
+The rate of personal income tax is also 10%.
+Moreover, Bulgaria is an attractive destination for businesses due to its strategic geographic location, low labour costs, and good business infrastructure.

-The standard corporate tax rate in Ireland is 12,5% on company’s trading income and 25% on company’s non-trading income.
+The standard corporate tax rate in Ireland is 12,5% on the company’s trading income and 25% on the company’s non-trading income.
 The Irish tax system is often represented as an exemplary for tax competition and investment boosting purposes.
 The progressive personal income tax in Ireland varies between 20% and 40%.